 The largest of the rooms available at Lothian Chambers Registrars Office, The City Of Edinburgh Suite can accommodate up to 110 guests in addition to the couple and their witnesses.
 Originally the main Council Chamber, this impressive room features dark wood panelling topped with beautifully carved mouldings, contrasting with the lighter coloured wooden floor.
 Light streams in from three large arched windows overlooking Parliament Square and St Giles’ Cathedral.
 In addition to the natural light (a Lothian Chambers wedding photographer’s dream!), there are three ornate chandeliers which hang from the vaulted ceiling.

-After the wedding ceremony the newly-weds sign their marriage schedule at a decorative desk located at the front of the room – always a great photo opportunity for everyone!
+After the wedding ceremony, the newly-weds sign their marriage schedule at a decorative desk located at the front of the room – always a great photo opportunity for everyone!

 The Melbourne Suite

 The Melbourne Suite consists of 2 adjoining rooms which can be used together or separately.
 Overlooking Melbourne Place on George IV Bridge, The Melbourne Suite can accommodate up to 40 guests plus the couple and their witnesses.
-There are beautiful wood doors and window surrounds as well as a marble fireplace.
+There is beautiful wood doors and window surrounds as well as a marble fireplace.
 Located at the rear of the suite is the signing table.

 The McIntyre Suite